PatrickEwing-USDA/s2met-local-broad-adaptation/README.md

 # Local adaptation and broad performance are synergistic to productivity in modern barley
-Data and analysis for Ewing et al., *in review*.
+Data and analysis for Ewing et al., 2024.
+Local adaptation and broad performance are synergistic to productivity in modern barley. *Crop Science*.

 **Files**